twigphp/Twig/doc/04-Extending-Twig.markdown

    token).

  * `look()`: Looks a the next token.
-This is how you can have a look at the next token without consume it.
+This is how you can have a look at the next token without consuming it.

 Parsing expressions is done by calling the `parseExpression()` like we did for the `set` tag.